Saint-Médard, Paris: Paintings

 The work by Zurbaran was originally painted for the altarpiece in a convent in Seville, then was sold to a French banker who placed it in the church.
 The painting of Caminade of "The Marriage of the Virgin" was commission by Cardinal Melchior de Polignac when Caminade was still a student in the Academy of Rome.
-He was a pupil of Jacques-Louis David.

 Stained glass

 In the chapels the church has preserved a number of old panels of stained glass from the 16th century, which have been inserted into newer windows.

 The organ

 The church organ, on the tribune over the west end of the church, was built by François-Henri Cliquot.
 The carved oak case of the organ was made in 1644–46 by the master wood artist Germain Pillon, and is one of the oldest in Paris.
 Its decoration features three towers topped with the heads of angels and harpies.
 At the top is a figure of Christ resurrected with two angels at his feet.
 The console of the organ is decorated with two angel- musicians.